-In Malediction Trilogy Catherine the witch (in her Back Story) is forced to prepare a love potion for her mysterious and highy dangerous employer.
-She has no choice but to fulfil the wish and while the potion works perfectly well, it all backfires horribly, leading to her being banned from the court and forced to live in the poorest slums of the city.
+In the Malediction Trilogy, Catherine the witch (in her Back Story) is forced to prepare a love potion for her mysterious and highly dangerous employer.
+She has no choice but to fulfill the wish, and while the potion works perfectly well, it all backfires horribly, leading to her being banned from the court and forced to live in the poorest slums of the city.

 In the Night World book Spellbinder, Thea accidentally challenges Blaise's skills by saying she couldn't attract her soulmate.
 Blaise's response is to use a love charm.
 Not only does this not work, it still doesn't work when he is enchanted to hate Thea.